Canadadry/pml/readme.md

  - `y` : left coordinate must be a float value in millimeter absolute position in the `Page` or Relative to the most close `Container` parent
  - `width` : width of the image must be a float value in millimeter
  - `height` : height of the image must be a float value in millimeter (if zero it will keep image aspect ratio)
- - `file` : full path from working dir to image file
+ - `file` : full path from working dir to image file or base64 content to display
+ - `mode`:  default `file` if property `file` contain a valid path or `b64` if property `file` contain a valid b64 string with image data

  `Vector` properties :